mi4uu/be_notifier_home_assignment/README.md

 1) I assumed (might be wrong) that I should not touch entities.
 I don't want to change excesise by mistake, instead of providing solution .
 2) I didn't add EventType as a string.
 I did use declared class for that (from entities.py) .
 When I did read last time Instructions for assignment, than I did notice it.
 But it was to late -  I didn't had time to implement this .
 3) didn't  implement as many test I i would like to, but (i hope) enough :)
-4) did'nt have enough time to fix all typings errors.
+4) didn't have enough time to fix all typings errors.
 But also, typings Is not as smart as I would like to, so it mould might take some time.

 I did some helper commands.